Hot Cross Buns – sweet yeast rolls with cinnamon and raisins and topped with icing. Traditional Easter treat.

 - ¾ cup 1 ½ sticks butter, melted

 - 5 ½ cups flour

 For the icing:

 - 2 cups powdered sugar

 - 1 – 2 tablespoons milk

-Put warmed milk, Sugar In The Raw Organic White, and yeast in the bowl of a stand mixer fitted with a paddle attachment.
+- Put warmed milk, sugar, and yeast in the bowl of a stand mixer fitted with a paddle attachment.
 Let sit for about 5 minutes or until bubbly.
 If it doesn’t bubble, throw out the ingredients and start over.

 This is a sponsored conversation written by me on behalf of In The Raw via Burst Media.
 The opinions and text are all mine.